graelo/si-scale/README.md

 assert_eq!(actual, expected);
 ```

+## Custom helper functions

 To define your own format function, use the
+[`scale_fn!()`](`crate::scale_fn!\(\)`) macro.
+All pre-defined helper
+functions from this crate are defined using this macro.

-[`scale_fn!()`][`crate::scale_fn!()`] macro.
-For instance, let's define a
-formatting function for bits per sec which prints the mantissa with 2
+For instance, let's define a formatting function for bits per sec which
-decimals, and also uses base 1024 (where 1 ki = 1024).
-Note that although
+prints the mantissa with 2 decimals, and also uses base 1024 (where 1 ki =
-we define the function in a separate module, this is not a requirement.
+1024).
+Note that although we define the function in a separate module,
+this is not a requirement.

 ```rust
 mod unit_fmt {